subugoe/operandi/README.md

 operandi-harvester harvest start --limit 1
 ```

-For the demo run we want to post only one request to the OPERANDI Server, thus, we limit the amount of requests to be posted with the `--limit` option.
+For the demo run, we want to post only one request to the OPERANDI Server, thus, we limit the number of requests to be posted with the `--limit` option.

 Example Harvester output:
 ```sh